 Open: Park – 6am-10pm Tower admission – 10am-6pm (8pm from May-August)

 The extensive guide to travelling Korea fish and film capital; Busan: Highlights attractions, Transportation, Accommodation and Cuisine

 This would be a temple of a different nature to the rest in Gyeongju.
 This particular temple will not be as crowd-filled as the ones previously mentioned, and superficially has less to offer.
 Its much more discrete, having more of a significance to a mighty temple that once stood nearby.

 The temple also holds the title of having the oldest pagoda in all of Korea which stands proud in the middle of the temple grounds.
 Not only does it have the strange quality of being built from bricks, but the intrinsically designed Buddhist guardians protecting each entrance and a stone lion on each corner.

 This temple is situated in a very historic area, where previously an enormous developing temple/palace once stood.
-Today all that remains is a willow-lined field between the temple and Gyeongju National Museum.
-There’s a pathway which leads through the field and the remaining stones of a once mighty temple.
+Today all that remains is a willow-lined field that will guide you to Gyeongju National Museum.
+There’s a pathway that leads through the field and the remaining stones of a once-mighty temple.
 It certainly provides some spectacular landscape views.

-Like many other attractions found in Gyeongju, free guides are provided upon request.
+Like many other attractions found in Gyeongju, a free guide is provided upon request.
 Being the nature of the smaller, lesser-known temple, here guides will politely approach you and enthusiastically detail every aspect.